Accessibility statement

 Dr Saima Afaq

-Lecturer (Assistant Professor) Global Public Health
+Senior Lecturer (Associate Professor) Global Public Health

 Biography

-Saima currently serves as a Lecturer (Assistant Professor) in Global Public Health at the Department of Health Sciences, University of York, UK.
+Saima currently serves as a Senior Lecturer (Associate Professor) in Global Public Health at the Department of Health Sciences, University of York, UK.
 Within this role, she leads the Population Health and Diabetes intervention adaptation groups for the Centre of IMPACT.
 At the forefront of her responsibilities is leading the Proving Optimised TB and Diabetes Integrated Care (POTENTIAL) project in Low- and Middle-Income Countries (LMICs).
 Additionally, Saima spearheads projects such as DiaDeM (Diabetes and Depression Multimorbidity) and TB multimorbidity.
 She has also been actively involved in the LOLIPOP study, iHealth T2Dstudy, and IMPACT-CCD initiative.

 Saima's research endeavours center on enhancing physical and mental health and addressing multimorbidity, with a particular focus on migrant South Asians and LMICs, all aimed at advancing universal health coverage.